Skip to main content

 Notification Settings

-2. Go to Settings
+2. Go to User

 3. Select the Notifications tab

-4. Configure your preferences across four sections:
+4. Configure your preferences across these sections:

 Per-Project Overrides